4. Penalties¶

 Rationale: The threshold for penalization of assists follows similar metrics to blocks.
 They cannot come from an unblockable position, such as out of bounds, while down, or while stopped.
 Because Red Blocker could not legally be blocked, it would also be illegal to provide an assist.

 White Jammer, having lined up just behind the Jammer Line, is contacted by Red Jammer attempting to take the same space.
-White Jammer falls out of bounds before the Jam-Starting Whistle.
+White Jammer falls Out of Bounds before the Jam-Starting Whistle.

 Outcome: Red Jammer is penalized for blocking before the Jam start.
 White Jammer is allowed to participate in this Jam.
 Red Jammer has lost the ability to earn Lead Jammer status in this Jam.